Azure/LogicAppsUX/apps/vs-code-data-mapper/src/README.md

-# Azure Logic Apps for Visual Studio Code (Standard)
+# Azure Logic Apps - Data Mapper for Visual Studio Code

-In Visual Studio Code, you can use the Azure Logic Apps (Standard) extension to quickly create, debug, manage, and deploy logic apps directly to Azure.
-For requirements and more information, see [Create a Standard logic app workflow using Visual Studio Code](https://go.microsoft.com/fwlink/?linkid=2222287).
+In Visual Studio Code, you can use the Azure Logic Apps - Data Mapper extension to provide a graphical way to map data from a source schema to a target schema using direct mappings and functions, handling any translation between supported schema types in the backend.

 > Sign up today for your free Azure account and receive 12 months of free popular services, $200 free credit and 25+ always free services 👉 [Start Free](https://azure.microsoft.com/free/open-source).